 - switching:

-Match the configuration to the selected type of network configuration.
-In complicated cases (for example, if there is no required bridge), the most reliable way is to delete the node from the cluster, reinstall the OS on the server and reconnect the node.
-If this is not possible (the node is already in operation), adjust the settings in the configuration files:
+Bring the configuration into compliance with the selected network type.
+In complex cases (e.g., if a required bridge is missing), the most reliable method is to remove the node from the cluster, reinstall the OS on the server, and reconnect the node.
+If this is not possible (the node is already in production), correct the settings in the configuration files:

-- Determine the type of the network problem: guest OS does not respond to ping command, any of TCP/UDP ports is unavailable, etc. The choice of utilities for troubleshooting depends on your network equipment settings and hosting provider's limitations.
-For example, if the ICMP protocol is completely blocked, the ping utility will be useless for diagnostics.
+- Identify the type of network problem.
+For example, the guest OS does not respond to ping, a specific TCP/UDP port is unavailable, etc. The choice of troubleshooting tools depends on your network hardware settings and ISP restrictions.
+For instance, if the ICMP protocol is completely blocked, the ping utility will be useless for diagnostics.

 -

-Run the tcpdump utility on the physical interface of the node server:
+On the cluster node, run the tcpdump utility on the physical interface:

 -